tomtran90/CarND-Vehicle-Detection/README.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 I used the approach described in the lesson in cell 22 to 42 of the notebook [Vehicle_Detection](./Vehicle_Detection.ipynb).
-Instead of overlap, I define how many cells to step in 'cells_per_step = 2'.
+Instead of overlap, I define how many cells to step in `cells_per_step = 2`.
 The following is the result on the test images after sliding the window across the search area:

 ![alt text][image2]